 Why adopt and from us?

 Before our dogs are put up for re-homing they are checked by our vets, and treated where needed, fully vaccinated, are assessed over a period of weeks, sometimes months (if necessary), so we can be sure we are placing the right dog with the right adopter.
 All dogs are spayed/neutered (unless our vet’s advise otherwise), micro-chipped (we’ll transfer this automatically to you at the time of adoption).
 We also provide your dog with 5 weeks free insurance (this insurance is subject to exclusions, terms and conditions which you will be supplied with at the time, however a copy policy is available upon request).
-We also have our own behaviourist if you need help at any time after you have adopted.
 Unlike puppies we find most dogs are house trained and know their commands.

 Do we charge an adoption fee?

-Yes we do, we ask for a nominal (non-refundable) fee of ninety pounds (£90), payable at the time of adoption.
+Yes we do, we ask for a nominal (non-refundable) fee of one hundred and twenty pounds (£120) for one dog or one hundred and eighty pounds (£180) for a bonded pair, payable at the time of adoption.
 The fee allows us to continue our work and help save more Staffy seniors in need.

 Can we visit the dog without an appointment?